Cristo-Conklin/Meteor-todo/README.md

 # Meteor-todo

 Based on official tutorial code.
-As in https://www.meteor.com/tutorials <br> Plan to add tags to it. <br>
+As in https://www.meteor.com/tutorials <br>

-Priorities feature added
+Priorities and tag feature added